sbstn-gbl/sbstn-gbl.github.io/menu/research.md

 Gabel S and Klapper D (2017).
 Embedding Products in Latent Attribute Spaces: Implications for Managing Assortments in FMCG Retailing.
 In _Proceedings of the 46th EMAC Conference, Groningen_ (Finalist EMAC best paper award based on a doctoral dissertation).

-### Working papers

-Gabel S, Molitor D, and Spann M (2024).
-The Effect of an Ad Ban on Retailer Sales: Insights from a Natural Experiment.
-[Working paper]
+### Work in progress

 Gabel S, Simester D, and Timoshenko A (2024).
 In-Store Coupon Effectiveness: A Large-Scale Field Experiment.
 [Working paper]

-Gabel S and Ringel D (2023).
-The Gestalt of the Shopping Basket.
+Krefeld-Schwalb A, Gabel S, and Wei S (2024).
+Global Evidence on Overlapping Motives for Sustainable Behaviors With Working paper.
 [Working paper]

-Gabel S and Guhl D (2023).
-Coupon Personalization in Retail Promotion Networks: Evidence from 809 Brand Campaigns.
+Gabel S and Ringel D (2024).
+Anonymous Shoppers: Zero-Shot Associative Learning for Scalable Purchase Predictions.
 [Working paper]

+State Dependence in Brand Choice: Evidence from 87 Field Experiments With Günter Hitsch, Daniel Guhl, and Joe Kook.
+Preparing working paper.